How does this medication work? What will it do for me?

 Who should NOT take this medication?

-Pentazocine should not be taken by anyone who is allergic to pentazocine or to any of the ingredients of the medication.
+Do not take htis medication if you are allergic to pentazocine or to any of the ingredients of the medication.

 What side effects are possible with this medication?